monadicus/snarkops/README.md

 Use the `NETWORK` environment variable to specify `mainnet` (default), `testnet`, or `canary`.

+To select a custom snarkOS branch/tag for source, run `./scripts/update_snarkos_dep.sh v3.3.1`.
+Be warned - sometimes there are breaking changes!

 ### Transaction Authorizations

 Typically when executing snarkOS transactions you specify the program and inputs